Cheetah (character): Sebastian Ballesteros

-Argentine business tycoon Sebastian Ballestros becomes the fourth and the only male Cheetah.
+Argentine business tycoon Sebastian Ballesteros becomes the fourth and the only male Cheetah.
 He is an agent of the Amazon's enemy, Circe, as well as her lover.
-He seeks the plant god Urzkartaga to become a new version of the Cheetah, a supernatural werecat like Barbara Minerva.
 Appealing to Urzkartaga's ego, Ballesteros makes the case that the previous Cheetahs have failed in their actions and that a male Cheetah could be superior.
 Once Urzkartaga is convinced, Minerva's access to the Cheetah's power is cut off and Ballesteros is given the power in her place.
 Later, Ballesteros proves responsible for turning Wonder Woman's old friend, Vanessa Kapatelis, into the third Silver Swan.
 Angered at the loss of her powers, Minerva eventually battles Ballesteros for control of the power of the Cheetah by becoming the temporary host of Tisiphone, one of the Erinyes.
 Minerva accesses this new power by stealing it from the Furies' former host, Helena Kosmatos, the Golden Age Fury.
 This does not assist her in regaining the right to become the Cheetah.
 Minerva kills Ballesteros in his human form, regaining her Cheetah form as a result.